-Join David Gassner for an in-depth discussion in this video Storing unordered values in maps, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Storing unordered values in maps, part of Learning Go.

 - A Map in Go is an unordered collection…of key value pairs.…It's essentially a hash table that lets you store…collections of data and then arbitrarily find…items in the collection by their keys.…A map's keys can be of any type that's comparable.…That is, the keys can be compared to each other…for purposes of sorting, but it's pretty common…to use strings for keys and then any other type…for the associated values.…You can declare an empty map and initialize it…with built-in make function, like this.…